ayofalo/libman/README.md

 ```
 ### Serverless deployment

-Used AWS Lambda and API Gateway for serverless deployment,
+Used AWS Lambda and API Gateway for serverless deployment.

 For serverless deployment, the express application was wrapped in serverless provided by the 'serverless-http' from npm.
 To deploy the application using serverless framework follow the steps